Transferring Property to and from an LLC

 If the LLC owns real estate when its existence is forfeited, you will be required to pay fines, pay all back taxes, penalties, and interest, and file additional documents to “reinstate” the LLC before the LLC can transfer the property.
 You may need professional help from your CPA or an attorney.

-Good to know: Once you transfer property to an LLC you need to keep the LLC in good standing with the State.
+Good to know: Once you transfer property to an LLC, you need to keep the LLC in good standing with the State.

-To transfer a deed to an LLC, it is common to use either a General Warranty Deed or a Special Warranty Deed.
+To transfer a property deed to an LLC, it is common to use either a General Warranty Deed or a Special Warranty Deed.
 Since you are transferring the property from yourself to a company you own and control, it may be better to use a General Warranty Deed, rather than a Special Warranty Deed.
 Title companies and subsequent buyers prefer to insure or purchase title that has been acquired by a General Warranty Deed.

-The current owner of the property simply signs a warranty deed to transfer the real estate property to the LLC.
+The current owner of the property simply signs a Warranty Deed to transfer the real estate property to the LLC.
 Once the deed is signed in front of a notary, the deed needs to be filed in the county clerk’s office of the county where the property is located.
-You can mail or take the signed and notarized warranty deed to the county clerk.
+You can mail or take the signed and notarized Warranty Deed to the county clerk.
 The clerk will file it and return it to the LLC.

 After the deed transferring the property to your LLC has been filed, the county tax department or Central Appraisal District should change the name of the owner on the county deed records to show the LLC as the owner of the property.